marmelab/coPostgresQuery/README.md

 #### Parameters

-- ids: either a literal with all ids value, or a single value if there is only one id
+- ids: either a single value for a single id, or a literal for several id:`{ id1: value, id2: otherValue }`

 ### batchDelete(table, fields, identifier)(db)(ids)